 4 Wheel Drive Locks Up When Turning

-This effect causes your vehicle to under-steer heavily, gears to get jammed and makes steering very difficult and even jerky.
-This phenomenon is caused by the front wheels battling the rotational force coming from the front drive shaft as it tries to slow down the front wheels, causing the massive under-steer effect.
-You should avoid engaging 4WD on a high traction surface at all costs.
-The longer you drive in that mode, you risk serious damage to your drive-train components and you will find it increasingly difficult to remove it from 4WD mode and switch back to 2WD mode.
+So why does the 4WD system feel stiff and jerky when turning?
+This wind-up effect causes your vehicle to under-steer heavily, gears getting jammed, and makes steering difficult and jerky.
+This phenomenon is caused by the front wheels battling the rotational force coming from the front driveshaft as it tries to synchronize the front wheels, causing the massive under-steer effect.
+You should avoid engaging 4WD on a high traction surface for extended periods at all costs.
+The longer you drive in 4WD mode, you risk serious damage to your drive-train components and you’ll find it increasingly difficult to remove it from 4WD or 4H and switch back to 2WD mode.

 4WD Binding – How To Fix Transmission Wind-Up

-If you have forgotten to take your 4WD out of 4H after heading back on to the bitumen you will definitely experience transmission wind-up.
-One way to tell you have transmission windup is is your vehicle is stuck in a gear.
-You can yank and hang on the gear lever but nothing will release that gear due to the massive forces built up inside the gearbox.
-So how do you fix transmission wind-up?
+If you have forgotten to remove your 4WD from 4H before heading back onto the Bitumen/Asphalt you will definitely experience transmission wind-up.
+One way to determine that you have transmission windup is if your vehicle is stuck/jammed in gear.
+You can yank and hang on the gear lever to no avail since nothing will release that gear.
+This is due to the massive forces built up inside the gearbox jamming up the transmission components.
+So how do you reverse transmission wind-up?

-The easiest way to fix bind-up is by pulling over to the side of the road with two wheels firmly on the bitumen and the other 2 wheels on a slippery surface like grass, mud or sand.
-This allows the wheels to all spin at different speeds releasing the wind-up in the transmission box.
-Once the wind-up has been released you will then be able to use your gearbox/transmission properly again.
+The easiest way to fix bind-up is by pulling over to the side of the road with two wheels firmly on the bitumen/asphalt and the other 2 wheels on a slippery surface like grass, mud, or sand.
+This allows the wheels to all rotate at slightly different speeds which can release the wind-up in the transmission.
+Once the wind-up has been released you should be able to use your gearbox/transmission as usual.

-The other option is to reverse in the same direction you where driving.
-So if you where driving forward in a left direction, reverse in a left direction and allow the wind-up in the transmission to reverse itself.
+The other option is to reverse in the same direction you were driving.
+So if you were driving forward in a left direction, reverse in a left direction and allow the wind-up in the transmission to undo itself slowly.
+Make sure you do this in a safe environment void of any oncoming traffic or pedestrians.

 Understanding Part-Time 4WD Systems

-In part-time 4WD systems differentials are fitted to the front and rear axle assembly’s.
-That is the big round bell housing you see underneath your truck and is the lowest part of your vehicle.
-When driving in 2H the power is transferred through the rear propeller shaft or drive-shaft to the rear final drive and the differential gears and rear axle shaft.
-Very similar to the system of a front mounted engine rear wheel drive car.
+In part-time 4WD systems, differentials are fitted to the front and rear axle assemblies.
+The “pumpkin”, as it is commonly referred to, is the big round bell housing you see underneath your truck.
+It is also the lowest part of your vehicle, and from where you measure your ground clearance.
+When driving in 2H the power is transferred from engine to transmission through the rear propeller shaft/driveshaft to the rear differential then split 50/50 on the rear axle shaft to the rear wheels.

-When 4WD is engaged then the transfer case joins the front and rear axles and transmits equal power to the front and rear drive shafts.
+When 4WD is engaged then the transfer case connects the front and rear axles and transmits 50/50 equal torque to the front and rear driveshafts.
 The drive is transmitted through both the front and rear axle assemblies.

-When turning, the swiveling of the front wheels creates a wider turning circle than the rear wheels and this causes a difference in the rotational speeds of the front and rear wheels.
-This in turn causes a difference in speeds of the front and rear propeller shafts (Drive shafts)
+When turning, the swiveling of the outer front wheels creates a wider turning circle than the inner rear wheels and this causes a difference in the rotational speeds of the front and rear wheels.
+This, in turn, causes a difference in the speeds of the front and rear driveshafts.

-Since there is a difference of speed between the inner and outer wheels both axle shafts also turns at a different speeds.
-Differences in speed can also be caused from uneven tire ware between the front and rear wheels or varied inflation pressures.
+Since there is a difference in speed between the inner and outer wheels both axle shafts also turn at different speeds.
+Differences in speed can also be caused by uneven tire wear between the front and rear wheels or varied inflation pressures.

-In a full time AWD systems power is permanently sent to all four wheels and they are always driven.
-Sometimes the power is sent equally and other times it varies due to driving surface conditions like snow, ice and mud.
+With a traditional full-time AWD system, torque is sent to all four wheels simultaneously, which means they are always driven.
+Most times the power is sent equally to all 4 wheels, and other times it varies due to driving surface conditions like snow, ice, and mud.

-Contrary to popular believe an AWD is only advantages under acceleration and does not assist you with stopping or turning on slippery surfaces.
-Only outfitting your vehicle with good winter tires will enhance your vehicles stopping and turning capabilities.
-This upgrade will also assist your vehicles electronic stability and traction management systems.
+Contrary to popular belief an AWD is only advantageous under acceleration and turning, but does not assist you with stopping on slippery surfaces.
+Outfitting your vehicle with good winter tires will enhance your vehicle’s stopping and turning capabilities.
+This upgrade will also assist your vehicle’s electronic stability and traction management systems.

 Can You Turn In 4 Wheel Drive?

-The differences of the relative speeds of front and rear axle which occurs when turning left or right are solved by the fitment of a third differential inside the transfer box.
-The 3rd differential allows the front and rear propeller or drive shafts to rotate at different speeds while sending equal torque.
+In a permanent 4WD, the rotational differences between the front and rear driveshafts, side-shafts, and wheels caused when turning are resolved by means of a center differential inside the transfer box.
+The center differential allows the front and rear propeller or drive shafts to rotate at different speeds while sending equal torque to both front and rear.

-With both part time 4WD and AWD vehicles, once the center diff-lock is engaged and the front and rear drive-shafts are connected inside the transfer box, the difference in their speeds cannot be absorbed inside the transmission.
-This torsional stress can cause axle binding” ,”drive-line binding” or “drive-line wind up”.
+In both, part-time 4WD and permanent 4WD vehicles, once the center diff-lock is engaged and the front and rear drive-shafts are connected inside the transfer box, the difference in their speeds cannot be absorbed inside the transmission.
+This torsional stress can cause axle binding” , “drive-line binding” or “drive-line wind up”.
 This makes turning in 4WD extremely difficult and what causes the jerking effect.

-On firm dry road surfaces, only 2WD should be engaged with a temporary 4WD or in the case of a AWD the center diff lock should be disengaged.
-This will prevent excessive tire ware, high gas consumption and drive-line component damage.
+On firm, dry road surfaces, only 2WD or 2H should be engaged with a part-time 4WD, or in the case of a permanent 4WD, the center diff lock should be disengaged and unlocked.
+This will prevent tire damage, excessive fuel consumption, and expensive damage to drive-line components.

 Understanding How Differentials Work

-Differentials are an integral part of all 4 Wheel drives.
-The wheels receive power from the engine via a driveshaft.
-The main function of the differential is to allow both wheels on the axle to turn at varied RPM or speeds when receiving power from the engine. when taking a turn the wheels on the outside needs to rotate at a higher speed to the wheels on the inside of the bend. if the wheels where connected by a solid driveshaft then the wheels will have to slip in order to successfully turn.
+Differentials are an integral part of every 4 Wheel drive.
+The wheels receive torque from the engine via a driveshaft.
+The main function of the differential is to allow both wheels on the axle to turn at different speeds when turning.
+When cornering, the wheels on the outside needs to rotate at a higher speed versus the wheels on the inside of the bend. if the wheels were joined/locked by a solid driveshaft then the wheels will have to slip in order to successfully turn.
 The clever gear design inside the differential allows the left and right wheels to safely turn at different speeds.
+Hence the term “Differential”

 Spider gears are allowed to make 2 kinds of rotation.